ahrefs/react-alicante-workshop/README.md

 message.
 Or we can type an invalid username like `invalid-` to see the invalid username message.

-Finally, we can type an inexistent user like `a---1` to see the invalid response from the server message (this user does not exist).
+Finally, we can type an nonexistent user like `a---1` to see the invalid response from the server message (this user does not exist).

 ## Project layout